 The Board of Directors determines the salary, bonuses and other benefits of the other Management Team members.
 The remuneration of the Management Team members consists of a fixed monthly salary, fringe benefits, and performance-based incentive programs.

-Under the 2022 program, the performance bonuses of Harvia’s Management Team are based on personal targets and certain profitability targets set for the financial year.
+Under the 2023 program, the performance bonuses of Harvia’s Management Team are based on personal targets and the Management Team’s shared profitability target set for the financial year.
 The fulfilment of these conditions supports Harvia’s long-term financial success.

-Remuneration paid to the management team members in 2022, EUR
+Remuneration paid to the Management Team members in 2023, EUR

-2) The maximum incentive bonus for the financial year 2021 is equivalent to a two months’ full salary, and a maximum personal target bonus is equivalent to one month’s full salary.
+2) For the financial year 2022, the other Management Team members were paid a maximum performance bonus corresponding to two months’ full salary, as well as a personal target bonus corresponding to one month’s full salary.

 3) Gross value of the rewards.
-The other management team members were paid 67,594 shares (gross), and the value of the shares on the date of payment was EUR 1,949,319.
-Withholding tax and possible other applicable contributions were deducted from the gross earning, and the remaining net amount was paid in shares.
+The other Management Team members were paid a total of 23,788 shares (gross), and the value of the shares on the date of payment was EUR 22.487 per share (mean price on 30 May 2023).
+Withholding tax and possible other applicable contributions were deducted from the gross earnings, and the remaining net amount was paid in shares.

 The period of notice for other members of the Management Team varies between three to six months.
 Members of the Management Team are entitled to a salary from their period of notice.
-Management Team members are entitled to a statutory pension and their retirement age is determined within the framework of the work pensions system.
+Management Team members are entitled to a statutory pension and their retirement age is determined within the framework of the work pension system.
+In 2023, seven members of the Management Team had a car benefit and two members had a company apartment.

 The Board of Directors of Harvia Plc decided on 21 May 2018 to establish a new share-based long-term incentive program.
 The purpose of the long-term incentive program is to support the implementation of the company’s strategy, to align the objectives of the management and the company’s shareholders to increase the value of the company, to improve the performance of the company and to strengthen the commitment of the management to the company.